Introduction

 Timing and Techniques

-To reduce evaporation, avoid watering during the hottest part of the day (10 AM to 4 PM), allowing more water to reach the soil.
+To minimize evaporation, avoid watering during the hottest part of the day (10 AM to 4 PM).
+This allows more water to penetrate the soil.

-Incorporating mulch in garden beds near your lawn can help retain soil moisture, lower the surrounding temperature, and conserve water.
+Incorporating mulch in garden beds adjacent to your lawn can help retain soil moisture, lower surrounding temperatures, and conserve water.

 Preventing Fungal Diseases